multiscale/muscle3/docs/source/fortran_api.rst

     :p LIBMUSCLE_Data self: The Data object to inspect.
     :r is: True if the object contains a dictionary.
     :rtype is: logical

+.. f:function:: LIBMUSCLE_Data_is_a_list(self)

+    Determine whether the Data object contains a list value.

+    :p LIBMUSCLE_Data self: The Data object to inspect.
+    :r is: True if the object contains a list.
+    :rtype is: logical